bcgov/digital-policy/README.md

 **Purpose**

-- Enable optimized use of government information and IT resources and enhanced services to citizens through a forward-thinking, cohesive and user-focused IM IT policy framework.
+- Enable the optimal use of government information and IT resources and enhance services to citizens through a forward-thinking, cohesive and user-focused IM IT policy framework.
 This will include a modern and effective Core Policy on IM IT.
-- The DigitalT Policy Framework will also enable streamlined future development of other corporate policy instruments, and iteration in response to emerging needs and priorities.
+- The Digital Policy Framework will also enable streamlined future development of other corporate policy instruments, and iteration in response to emerging needs and priorities.

 **How to Contribute**